-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), there are around 9 million college students, aged 18 years or older, within the United States.
+According to the Substance Use Disorder and Mental Health Services Administration (SAMHSA), there are around 9 million college students, aged 18 years or older, within the United States.
 That same research shows that 9.9 percent of them drank for their first time during the previous year.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIH), around 1,825 substance abuse in college students cases, between ages 18 and 24, die from alcohol-related injuries such as motor vehicle accidents and another 696,000 are assaulted by another student who has been drinking.
-Substance abuse in college students is no new problem, but perhaps there are new solutions that can prevent students from substance abuse or help them get sober before the problem spirals out of control.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIH), around 1,825 substance use disorder in college students cases, between ages 18 and 24, die from alcohol-related injuries such as motor vehicle accidents and another 696,000 are assaulted by another student who has been drinking.
+Substance use disorder in college students is no new problem, but perhaps there are new solutions that can prevent students from substance use disorder or help them get sober before the problem spirals out of control.

-Why Substance Abuse in College Students Remains a Problem
+Why Substance Use Disorder in College Students Remains a Problem

 College students can abuse any drug that is available but the most popular two continue to be stimulants and marijuana.
 According to Preventing Prescription Drug Abuse in the Workplace, there are rising rates of prescription drug abuse, particularly stimulants, among college students studying.
 Adderall was the most common of all the drugs that were abused.
 The use of these drugs, often utilized to treat attention-deficit/hyperactivity disorder (ADHD) or narcolepsy, have not been the reasons students have been abusing these drugs.
 Many college students abuse Adderall and other substance like it so they can study better or write better papers.